streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/index.md

 <your-custom-subdomain>.streamlitapp.com
 ```

-Early access signup for custom subdomains is now closed.
-The feature will soon be publicly available.
-Once you have access, to customize your app subdomain from the dashboard:
+To customize your app subdomain from the dashboard:

 1. Click the "︙" overflow menu to the right of the app and select "**Settings**"